 Working with our suppliers

-We work in an increasingly complex global arena, where establishing a network of lasting and mutually beneficial relationships with qualified contractual partners is crucial to maintaining consistently high standards of products and services quality, which in turn ensures a competitive advantage for the Group.
+We work in an increasingly complex global arena, where establishing a network of lasting and mutually beneficial relationships with qualified contractual partners is crucial to maintaining consistently high standards of products and services quality and ensures also a competitive advantage for the Group.

-Our main contractual partners are service providers linked to our core business, plus a smaller number of goods suppliers and providers of support services (such as cleaning, maintenance, transport, etc.).
+Our main contractual partners are service providers linked to our core business, plus a smaller number of goods suppliers and support services providers (such as cleaning, maintenance, transport, etc.).

-For Generali, developing relationships is a strategic goal; both with local and national suppliers that can provide goods and/or services and support the Group to meet specific local needs and with international and global suppliers that can help us to compete in the international market, by offering products and services that create a long-term competitive advantage in terms of cost and quality.
+Developing and maintaining strong business relationships is a strategic goal for Generali : local and national suppliers are fundamental to support the Group to meet specific local needs while global and international suppliers are crucial partners helping us to compete in the international market, by offering products and services that create a long-term competitive advantage in terms of quality and costs.

-For both local and global supplies, we select and use the most reliable suppliers and those that enable us to limit the impact of our business activities on the environment along the entire supply chain.
-To this end, we favor suppliers that have social responsibility policies and apply an eco-friendly approach, such as using green technologies and procedures, or offsetting emissions associated with the services they provide.
+We are attentive in selecting and using the most reliable suppliers and those that enable us to limit the impact of our business activities on the environment along the entire supply chain.

 Generali Group aims at working with suppliers and external parties who share Generali Values, committed to promoting respect of the global environment, the human rights, labour rights, safety, quality and any factors which contribute to the overall welfare of society.